cmush/ingester/README.md

 $ mix test test/ingester/customer_test.exs
 $ mix test test/ingester_test.exs
 ```
-## Parting shot
+## Using it in your own app
-Finally, you may use this functionality in your elixir app by adding it to your app's list of dependencies as discussed in the [Installation section](#installation).
+Finally, you may use this functionality in your elixir app by adding it to your app's list of dependencies as discussed in the [Installation section](#installation) and configuring it as shown in the [Configuration](#configuration).
 You will then call `Ingester.csv/1` with your own custom file system path (pointing to a valid customer data csv file whose format matches the sample provided).